 - Exchange business information and transactions in common and agreed formats with trading partners, internal business units and other business applications on the same or different computing platforms.

-- Transform business information between XML, EDI (UN/EDIFACT and ANSI X12), HL7 (legacy EDI and XML V3.x), XBRL, Excel, text and database formats.
+- Transform business information between XML, EDI (UN/EDIFACT and ANSI X12), HL7 (legacy EDI and XML V3.x), XBRL, JSON, Excel, text and database formats.

-- Invoke Web services, whether publicly available, published by trading partners or internal to your organization.
+- Invoke web services, whether publicly available, published by trading partners or internal to your organization.

 - Orchestrate transport, data transformation and other activities, pass variable data between them and apply conditional and structural directives to create multi-step business processes that can be executed and managed as a single unit.